-Some areas of the University have separate policies in place that require you to follow a different process when making a complaint.
+If your concern relates to one of the following areas, there are specific policies in place that may require you to follow a different process.

 If you are concerned about an academic decision that affects your assessment or progression through your course, such as a decision on a grade, a special consideration request, or exclusion, you may need to follow the process for academic appeal.

 The University of Sydney (Student Appeals against Academic Decisions) Rule 2006 describes how student appeals against academic decisions will be heard.